d9pouces/PythonNest/doc/source/quick-installation.rst

 Of course, you must run again the `migrate` and `collectstatic` commands (or moving data to this new folder).

-You can launch the server processes (the second process is required for background tasks):
+You can launch the server process:

 .. code-block:: bash

     pythonnest-gunicorn
-     worker -Q celery

 Then open http://localhost:9000 in your favorite browser.